CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 ### **Dynamic Fee Formula**

+!!!bug
+    If the formulas below do not render, please make sure to refresh the site.
+A solution is being worked on.

 *Let's define some terms and variables for clarity:*

 - Let $fee$ represent the fee, as retrieved by the method `StableSwap.fee()`